rackerlabs/docs-core-infra-user-guide/cloud-ops/limits.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Using role-based access control
 (:kc-article:`RBAC <overview-role-based-access-control-rbac>`),
-you can divide responsibilities among members of your team, so for
+you can divide responsibilities among members of your team.
+For
-example you can enable a database administrator to schedule database
+example, you can enable a database administrator to schedule database
 backups and enable a network administrator to expand a load balancing
 group.
 The roles that make sense for your team are likely to change as
 your workload grows, your team grows, and you add more services to your